-Traditionally only low-caste people make business with burnings and touch dead body parts.
-A funeral is the only moment, when the so called Doms have all the power over the high-caste society.
+Traditionally only low-caste Hindu make business with burnings and touch dead body parts.
+A funeral is the only moment, when the so called Doms, the untouchables and guardians of the dead, have all the power over the high-caste society.

 When the deceased person arrives at the burning ghat, rice is thrown on the ground by the undertakers.
 Rice is used extensively in Hindu rites and rituals.
 It particularly plays a significant role in some Hindu samskaras (rite-of-passage) ceremonies that signify transition periods in life and death.